isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2139.md

 ---
-title: Humidifier Equipment
+title: Enhanced disinfection system
 permalink: /productivity-solutions-grant/solutionrepo/solution2139
 ---

 ### Description

-A device that increases humidity in farm premises for more optimal plant growth.
+A disinfection system for vehicles / personnel entering farm premises to prevent contamination.
+It helps to ensure good biosecurity, decontamination, disinfection and sanitation.

 ### Details of Solution